Sologala/MCVSLAM/README.md

 - [ ] LoopClosing with Dbow
 - [X] Visualization of Essentialgraph
 - [X] [osg_viewer interaction specification](modules/osg_viewer/README.md)
-- [ ] Quantifiation of Reprojection Error with Scene Model,  Calculated by
+- [ ] Quantification of Reprojection Error with Scene Model,  Calculated by
 - [ ] Build instruction (`If someone is intrested on this prototype`)
+- [ ] Quantification of ATE or RTE.

     $$ e = ||z_{messured} - z_{buffer_from osg} ||_2^2$$